bastien707/mlbapi/README.md

 We've decomposed our games rows into differents objects.

-**Teams** object contains the a team in a String format

 **SeasonYears** object contains the season of the game in an Integer format.
 We've decided to specify also that with a safe def to be sure that the season is between 1876 and the current year.

 **Teams** object: This object represents a team in the MLB.
-It defines the `HomeTeam` and `AwayTeam` opaque types, which wrap a team name as a `String`.
-These opaque types enhance type safety by preventing the accidental mixing of home and away team names.
+It defines the `Team` opaque type, which wraps a team value as a `String`.
+Using an opaque type ensures that the team is always represented correctly and prevents confusion with other team-related values.
+Since there are two teams: away and home and there is no remarkable difference between them, we've decided to use only one object to represent them.

 **GameDates** object: This object represents the date of an MLB game.
 It defines the `GameDate` opaque type, which wraps a date value as a `LocalDate`.
 Using an opaque type ensures that the date is always represented correctly and prevents confusion with other date-related values.